jacobrobertsBSc/AGG_paradox/Standardised residuals for Cambray vs Goodman/README.md

 ## Contents

 - `Cambray_Subsampled_logodds.csv`
   - Log odds ratios for the sub-sampled Cambray dataset.
+Produced in folder 'Figure_3A'

 - `log_odds_results_Transs.csv`
   - Log odds ratios using the Trans metric from Goodman et al (2013).
+Produced in folder 'Figure_2A'

 - `Standardised residuals.r`
   - R script that calculates the standardised residuals and prints those that are outliers